Is Travel Insurance Worth It? Here’s How To Decide

 3 Times It Makes Sense to Skip Travel Insurance

-All travel insurance policies are not created equal and some may not include the type of coverage you want or need.
-For instance, a travel insurance policy that only covers lost luggage is probably not worth it if you only travel with carry-on bags.
+All travel insurance policies are not created equal and some may not include the specific coverage you want or need.
+For instance, a policy that only covers lost luggage isn’t worth it if you only travel with carry-on bags.

-It’s usually not worth it to buy insurance for short, inexpensive domestic trips.
+Consider your trip costs.
+If you snagged a cheap flight to go visit friends for a weekend, you can probably forego insurance.
 One exception is if you’re traveling to a location that could be affected by a hurricane or other predictable event of nature (like an active volcano) in the timeframe you plan to visit.
 Just make sure your policy covers natural disasters.

 Many tour and cruise companies, travel agents and travel booking websites offer travel insurance to their customers.

 A few tips if you decide to buy travel insurance: